kupa22/apple-homekey/README.md

 ### Characteristic "NFC Access Control Point"
 This characteristic is used to provision the Reader Key and the Device Credentials in the lock.

-The phone always sends a write request containing a TLV8 object to the lock - and the lock then answers to that request with a TLV8 response.
+The phone always sends a write request containing a TLV8 object to the lock - and the lock then answers that with a TLV8 response.

 TLV8 encoding:
 | Description                                               | Type        | Length       | Value                                                                                                                                                                                                    | Presence                  |